vcarl/blog/src/pages/complex-forms-with-formik.md

 I adjusted the behavior in 2 ways in response.
 I changed operations to display as text (rather than inputs) after being attached, with a button to change to an edit mode.
-I also blocked submission of the top-most form while a sub-form was being edited.
+I also blocked submission of the main form while a sub-form was being edited.
 These changes dramatically cut the number of errors I made while manually testing.
 I wanted to call out these problems specifically because they seemed like likely problems when following this pattern.